History of Hungary: Ottoman wars

-In 1558 the Transylvanian Diet of Turda declared free practice of both the Catholic and Lutheran religions but prohibited Calvinism.
-In 1568, the diet extended this freedom, declaring that, "It is not allowed to anybody to intimidate anybody with captivity or expulsion for his religion".
+In 1558, the Transylvanian Diet of Turda declared free practice of both the Catholic and Lutheran religions but prohibited Calvinism.
+In 1568, the diet extended this freedom, declaring that, "It is not allowed to anybody to intimidate anybody with captivity or expulsion for his religion."
 Four religions were declared as accepted (recepta), while Orthodox Christianity was "tolerated" (though the building of stone Orthodox churches was forbidden).
 When Hungary entered the Thirty Years' War of 1618–48, Royal (Habsburg) Hungary joined the Catholic side, then Transylvania joined the Protestant side.

 In 1686, two years after the unsuccessful Battle of Buda, a renewed European campaign was started to re-take the Hungarian capital.
 The army of the Holy League was over 74,000 men, including German, Croat, Dutch, Hungarian, English, Spanish, Czech, Italian, French, Burgundian, Danish and Swedish soldiers.
 The Christian forces reconquered Buda in the second Battle of Buda.
 The second Battle of Mohács (1687) was a crushing defeat for the Turks.
 In the next few years, all former Hungarian lands, except areas near Timișoara (Temesvár), were taken back from the Turks.
 At the end of the 17th century, Transylvania also became part of Hungary.
-In the Treaty of Karlowitz of 1699, these territorial changes were officially recognised, and in 1718, the entire kingdom of Hungary was removed from Ottoman rule.
+In the Treaty of Karlowitz of 1699, these territorial changes were officially recognized, and in 1718, the entire kingdom of Hungary was removed from Ottoman rule.

 As a consequence of the constant warfare between Hungarians and Ottoman Turks, population growth was stunted, and the network of medieval settlements with their urbanized bourgeois inhabitants perished.
 The 150 years of Turkish wars fundamentally changed the ethnic composition of Hungary.
 As a result of demographic losses, including deportations and massacres, the number of ethnic Hungarians at the end of the Turkish period was substantially diminished.